tdesserich/EFA-portfolio/README.md

  * [module-6-navbar-style-and-functionality](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-6-navbar-style-and-functionality) - Setting up a little bit of starter style for the navbar.

 ## Current Branch Activity
-1. The sole focus of this branch is to set start working on a customized navbar.
+1. The sole focus of this branch is to get started on shaping the header section.
-2. The _navbar.scss file includes some changes to the navbar hamburger button.
-When it responds, it changes to an X.
+2. The _header.scss file includes some changes to the jumbotron.
-3. A few sass variables were also added for company color palette.
-4. An id is added to each major section.
-These will correspond to the href on the navbar allow for navigation throughout.
+3. A body scss file was added to start managing global css and setting some slight padding around the body.
+We also centered the header section there.

 ## Current Gulp Tasks
 - `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.